 Super strong, scratch-resistant, and sporting a permanent polish, rings crafted from an alloy of carbon and elemental tungsten are as hardy as they come.
 They can be found in classy, understated gray or bright, lustrous white.
 It is tough but not shatterproof so avoid if you tend to work in fast-paced environments with hard, sharp surfaces, such as a factory floor or warehouse.

 Four times harder than platinum and extremely hard, cobalt can withstand a lot of abuse.
 It’s also much less dense than platinum and hypoallergenic to boot, making it ideal for someone with sensitive skin and someone with an active lifestyle.
 Cobalt rings come in a rich black or a light-catching white.
 Ideal for physicians and athletes.

-Named for Tantalus, a villain from Greek mythology, Tantalum is nuanced in colour and stoic in composition.
-It is a rich grey with a subtle blue tint, shatterproof, and nonreactive to most chemicals.
+Named for Tantalus, a villain from Greek mythology, Tantalum is nuanced in color and stoic in composition.
+It is a rich gray with a subtle blue tint, shatterproof, and nonreactive to most chemicals.
 Tantalum rings come with a unique ceramic glaze that fortifies its scratch resistance and presents a matte black look.
 Tantalum is used in a variety of medical and electronic equipment.
-Pick this metal if you work with your hands as a mechanic or in construction.
+Pick this metal if you work with your hands as a mechanic or

 Stronger than steel, exceptionally light, and amazingly hypoallergenic, titanium is a top choice for men’s wedding bands.
-It’s resistant to corrosion and doesn’t tarnish, and features an easy-to-polish grey-white colour.
+It’s resistant to corrosion and doesn’t tarnish, and features an easy-to-polish gray-white color.
 Titanium is so hypoallergenic that it’s prized for surgical implements and implants, offering a virtual guarantee the body won’t reject the metal.
 Good for chefs or surgeons.